Thanks for printing! Don't forget to come back to Breda Pest Management for fresh articles!

 Termidor quickly became the most widely used product nationally.
 We knew the non-repellant technology worked; we knew the termites could not detect the non-repellant like they could the repellant termiticides.
 But, using the liquid meant you needed skilled technicians that understood construction and could perform tough, physical work.
 That's what drove so many away from the liquid once bait stations became available in 2000.
 The termite industry changed more from 1998-2004 than at any other time in our history.
 Lots of new, exciting ways to protect homes from termites.
 But, which was the better method?
 That's the question so many of us had with so little research and data to prove either case.

 Paul Bello is a well respected consultant in our industry.
 Paul did a class one day in 2013 where he had 102 participants in the class; 73 certified operators and 29 registered technicians.
 The average years of experience in the room was 19.5 years.
 One question asked by Paul was “Knowing what you know about termites, would you protect your home from termites using liquid, bait or combination of both?"
-Only one person in the room said baits and baits alone, everyone else in the room agreed that both are needed for effective treatment.
+Only one person in the room said baits and baits alone; that tells the story.

-Breda does not recommend bait stations alone to protect homes from termites, but a hybrid system.
+Breda does not recommend bait stations alone to protect homes from termites.